aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getYRatioToChart() {#getYRatioToChart--}

+<b>@deprecated.</b> Please use the 'yRatioToChart' property instead.
 Gets or gets the vertical offset from its upper left corner row, in units of ratio of the chart area.

 ```javascript
 getYRatioToChart() : number;